Managed Runtime Systems

 - On a scale of 0-5, with 5 being the most positive, how would you rate the paper?

-A Google form for each paper has been created, please fill it before the beginning of the lecture where we will discuss the corresponding paper.
+The summaries must be submitted before the beginning of the lecture where we will discuss the corresponding paper.